HOTLINE: 1-800-GA-TREES (428-7337) or: firstname.lastname@example.org

 GFC Forestry Investigators are certified by the Georgia Peace Officers Standards and Training Council, with full arrest and enforcement authority in the state of Georgia.
 In addition, they are specially trained to conduct investigations of wildland fires and other forestry related crimes.

-Arson is the third cause of wildfires in Georgia.
+Arson is the third leading cause of wildfires in Georgia.
 To combat Georgia's arson problem and enforce Georgia's forestry burn permit laws, Georgia Forestry Commission employs law enforcement investigators.
-All of the investigators are certified law enforcement officers with the authority to enforce the fire and forest laws and regulations of Georgia.
 The investigators have extensive, specialized training in law enforcement and fire investigation.
 The Law Enforcement Division is headquartered at Georgia Forestry Commission's central office in Dry Branch, Georgia, located south of Macon.

 - Arson in the Third Degree

 - Prison sentence of 1 - 5 years

 - Arson in the Second Degree (> 5 acres burned)

 - Maximum prison sentence of 10 years and fines

 - Arson in the First Degree (human life endangered)

 - Maximum prison sentence of 20 years and fines